flyteorg/flyte/docs/deployment/configuration/auth_setup.rst

 .. note::

-   For `multi-cluster deployments <https://docs.flyte.org/en/latest/deployment/deployment/multicluster.html>`__, this secret definition has to be added to the `values-dataplane.yaml` file.
+   In a `multi-cluster deployment <https://docs.flyte.org/en/latest/deployment/deployment/multicluster.html>`__, this secret must be present at each cluster where `flytepropeller` is enabled (be it control plane or data plane).
+   You can add the above block to the `values-dataplane.yaml` file to let Helm manage this secret.
-   There's no need to create this secret in the control plane cluster if you're not running `flytepropeller` there.
+   If you are not running `flytepropeller` in the control plane cluster, you do not need to create this secret there.

       8. Save and exit your editor.